 Worker responsibilities

-If you have had an NDIS worker check, you must notify the Screening Unit if there is a change in the information relating to you and the information arose after your most recent NDIS worker check.
+If you have an NDIS worker check, you must notify the Screening Unit if:

-It is an offence (with a maximum penalty of $50,000) to refuse or fail to notify the Screening Unit of this information.
+It's an offence with a maximum penalty of $50,000 to refuse or fail to notify the Screening Unit of any changes to your information.

-Before you can notify the Screening Unit, you will need to verify your identity with the Screening Unit.
-This ensures that you are the right person and that the right details are being changed or updated.
-Once verified, you will be sent an email with a link that will allow you to notify the Screening Unit of a change in information.
+Before you can notify the Screening Unit, you'll need to verify your customer details.
+This ensures that you're the right person, and that the right details are being changed or updated.
+Once verified, you'll be sent an email with a link that will allow you to notify the Screening Unit of a change in information.

 Cancel your NDIS worker check